Erythronium dens-canis

-Erythronium dens-canis, the dog's-tooth-violet or dogtooth violet, is a bulbous herbaceous perennial flowering plant in the family Liliaceae, growing to 25 cm.
-It is native to central and southern Europe from Portugal to Ukraine.
-It is the only naturally occurring species of Erythronium in Europe.
+Erythronium dens-canis, the dog's-tooth-violet is a bulbous herbaceous perennial flowering plant in the family Liliaceae.
+It is native to central and southern Europe from Portugal to Ukraine, and locally naturalised north to Germany, Great Britain, and Ireland.
+It, and the closely related Erythronium caucasicum in the extreme southeast of Europe, are the only naturally occurring species of Erythronium in Europe.
 Despite its common name, it is not closely related to the true violets of genus Viola.

 Description

-Erythronium dens-canis produces a solitary white, pink or lilac flower at the beginning of spring.
-The petals (growing to approx. 3 cm) are reflexed at the top and yellow tinted at the base.
-The brown spotted leaves are ovate to lanceolate and grow in pairs.
-The white bulb is oblong and resembles a dog's tooth, hence the common name "dog's tooth violet" and the Latin specific epithet dens-canis, which translates as "dog's tooth".
+Erythronium dens-canis grows to 6–30 cm tall, flowering at the beginning of spring from February to April.
+The flowers are solitary, pink or lilac (rarely white), with six tepals around 3 cm long; these are reflexed at the top and yellow tinted at the base, and with dark purple anthers.
+The leaves are marbled in glaucous green and pinkish-brown or purple, and are ovate to lanceolate; they grow in pairs.
+The white bulb is oblong and resembles a dog's tooth, hence the common name "dog's-tooth-violet" and the Latin specific epithet dens-canis, which translates as "dog's tooth".

 Ecology

-Erythronium dens-canis is found in damp, lightly shaded settings such as deciduous woodland.
+Erythronium dens-canis is found in damp, sunny or lightly shaded settings such as meadows and open woodland, mainly growing at altitudes of 500–2,000 m.